 You don't pick individual stocks.
 The whole point is passive, long-term growth.

-To put some numbers on it: if you start with the $1,000 seed and add $5,000 a year, at a 6% average annual return, your child could have around $191,000 by age 18.
-Leave that untouched in an IRA and it could grow to over $2 million by age 60.
+To put some numbers on it: if you start with the $1,000 seed and add $5,000 a year, at a 6% average annual return, your child could have about $157,000 by age 18.
+Leave that untouched in an IRA and it could grow to around $1.8 million by age 60.

 Obviously, past returns don't guarantee future results.
 But that's the general idea.